Importance of Application Monitoring

 eG Enterprise supports both agent-based and agentless monitoring for applications.
 While agentless monitoring does not require software agents to be installed on all the servers supporting the applications, it entails a higher network overhead (higher bandwidth consumption).
 Furthermore, since many legacy applications are restrictive in the metrics they support for agentless monitoring, the monitoring capabilities with an agent-based approach are often superior compared to an agentless approach.

-Benefits of Application Performance Monitoring with eG Enterprise
+Benefits of Application Monitoring with eG Enterprise

 - Single pane of glass view into the IT infrastructure; administrators can see the real-time status of all the applications in their infrastructure from a web console.

 - Web browser interface and a common look and feel across applications monitored means that administrators do not have to learn to use different tools for monitoring different applications;

 - Agent-based and agentless monitoring of applications supported;